IlyasKadi/Postfix-mail-Server/README.md

 )ENGINE=InnoDB DEFAULT CHARSET=utf8;
 ```
 Then we will ad two users: oussama & ilyas, and for the password it is encrypted with a Secure Hash Algorithm : SHA2.
-> UNHEX() function performs the opposite operation of HEX() wich returns a string representation of a hexadecimal value of a decimal or string value specified as an argument.
-> Base64 encoding schemes are commonly used when there is a need to encode binary data that needs be stored and transferred over media that are designed to deal with textual data.

 ```mysql
 INSERT INTO virtual_Users (domain_name,email,password,fullname,department) VALUES ('hvthang.xyz','test1@hvthang.xyz',TO_BASE64(UNHEX(SHA2('test1', 512))),'Test 1','Test');